jtremback/cross-chain-validation/spec/valset-update-protocol.md

   // get the old validator set
   oldValSet, oldSeqNum = block.validatorSet

+  // get the new validator set; init to the old one newValSet = oldValSet

-  // start unbonding for the old validator set and all validators set specified in the current block, except for last stakingModule.startUnbonding(oldValSet, oldSeqNum, time) while (stakingModule.sizeValidatorSetChangeQueue() > 1) {
+  // start unbonding for the old validator set represented by the validator set update stakingModule.startUnbonding(oldSeqNum, time)

-    stakingModule.startUnbonding(stakingModule.dequeueValidatorSetChange(), time)
+  // update the validator set
+  while (stakingModule.sizeValidatorSetChangeQueue() > 0) {
+    valSetUpdate, valSetUpdateSeqNum = stakingModule.dequeueValidatorSetChange()

+    // update the new validator set
+    newValSet = applyValidatorUpdate(newValSet, valSetUpdate)

+    // remember which demands participate
+    if (stakingModule.sizeValidatorSetChangeQueue() = 0) {
+      newSeqNum = valSetUpdateSeqNum
     }
+  }

-  // finish unbonding for mature validator sets for each (valSet, seqNum in stakingModule.finishUnbonding(time)) {
+  // finish unbonding for mature validator sets
+  // ordered increasingly
+  for each (seqNum in stakingModule.finishUnbondingOrdered(time)) {
     // create the UnbondingOver packet
-    UnbondingOver data = UnbondingOver{valSet, seqNum}
+    UnbondingOver data = UnbondingOver{seqNum}

     // obtain the destination port of the baby blockchain destPort = getPort(parentChainId)